Human Rights Policy

 Relationships with Indigenous People

-Within the framework of our Values, we respect the cultures, customs and values of the people in communities where we operate and take into account their needs, concerns, and aspirations.
+Within the framework of our values, we respect the cultures, customs and values of the people in communities in which we operate and take into account their needs, concerns, and aspirations.

-Howmet strives to create an environment which empowers employees and stakeholders to ask questions and raise concerns relating to Howmet’s policies, procedures, and compliance with applicable laws.
-Employees and stakeholders may use Howmet’s Integrity Line [url:https://www.howmet.com/integrity-line/] to report any suspected violations of this Policy.
+Howmet Aerospace strives to create an environment which empowers employees and stakeholders to ask questions and raise concerns relating to Howmet Aerospace’s policies, procedures, and compliance with applicable laws.
+Employees and stakeholders may use Howmet Aerospace’s Integrity Line to report any suspected violations of this Policy.

 In addition, employees are encouraged to contact anyone in our Integrity Help Chain to report concerns: